Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates

 which combines the fixed \cite{Calzetti2000} dust attenuation curve $k^{'}(\lambda)$ with a Lorentzian-like Drude profile $D(\lambda)$ describing the UV dust bump, whose strength is linked to the diffuse dust attenuation index $n$ \citep{Noll2009,Kriek2013}.
-The prescription in \cite{Noll2009} is meant to provide a robust fit to the individual galaxy SEDs and is motivated by the observations that show that a single attenuation curve, such as the \cite{Calzetti2000} curve, is insufficient to describe the diversity of attenuations found in star-forming galaxies, particularly at high redshift.
+The prescription in \cite{Noll2009} is meant to provide a robust fit to the individual galaxy SEDs and is motivated by the observations that show that a single attenuation curve, such as the \cite{Calzetti2000} curve, is insufficient to describe the diversity of attenuations found in star forming galaxies, particularly at high redshift.
 Therefore, a more complex law is required to describe the dust attenuation from a generic galaxy, with the \cite{Calzetti2000} law providing a reasonable basis as an average for large samples.
-The diffuse dust attenuation index $n$ expresses a power-law modifier to the slope of the \cite{Calzetti2000} dust attenuation curve, allowing for dust attenuations with a flatter slope than the \cite{Calzetti2000} law.
+The diffuse dust attenuation index $n$ expresses a power-law modifier to the slope of the \cite{Calzetti2000} dust attenuation curve, allowing for dust attenuations with a flatter slope than this widely used attenuation law.